kreismit/ECE4960/labs.md

 Figure 3.
 A* algorithm completes a more complex path.
 Yellow dot is starting point; green is ending point; and blue is path.

-<p id="resultsspeed">And it was consistently fast: the average solution time is about 0.05 seconds.</p>
+<p id="resultsspeed">And it was consistently fast: the average solution time is about 0.05 seconds and the highest so far is 0.085 seconds.</p>

 ![](Lab10/Images/FastSolution.png)